 Enhance your career with a Lancaster University Masters degree in the fields of medicine and biomedicine.

-There are two main types of Masters - taught and research, studied full-time over a one or two year period.
+There are two main types of Masters - taught and research.
+You can study full-time over a one year period or flexibly over two to five years, depending on the course.

 What's the difference between a taught and research Masters?